RevenueCat Customer Lists allow you to cohort and export groups of customers based on some interactions with your app and/or purchase behavior.

 To view customers who have made sandbox transactions you can use the default Sandbox list or apply the 'Made Sandbox Purchase' filter to a list.

 You can look up an individual customer by an exact match of their App User ID, Transaction ID, Email Attribute, or Order ID (iOS only).
 To find a customer via Order ID, you can follow our guide on setting up In-App Purchase Keys to unlock this feature.
 The transaction must show as completed in the Apple Purchase History to be considered a valid Order ID.
+Note that Transaction ID refers to the identifier in Google Play console and order emails of GPA.1234.1223–, and for Stripe si_abcefg, whereas Order ID refers to the identifier from Apple's order emails.

 Looking up customers in RevenueCat is real-time, as soon as a customer exists in RevenueCat they will be searchable here.